jlaplante333/vcrm_tokyo_ai_voice_hackathon_oct25/app/instruction.md

 - Summarize results concisely and suggest next steps.

 Available tools
+- list_collections(): list collection names for the current user.
 - list_docs(collection, query?, size?, from?): list documents in a collection (returns ES hits).
 - create_doc(collection, doc): create a document with the given fields.
 - get_doc(collection, id): get a document by id.